Universities/schools R World has funded.

 University of Kent.
 Jill Shepherd completed the training in September 2021.

 Queen Elizabeth Grammar School, Faversham.
 Peter French completed his training in September 2020 : 7 October 2020.
 I am about to launch my first Mental health 1st aid course at QE.
 I don’t yet know the numbers but I will keep you updated.
 We are targeting 6th form students in the first instance in the hope that they can act as mentors for the rest of the school.
 My training was excellent, a lot to remember, but excellent all the same.
+(On following up with Peter French, it seems that he did not stick to the plan and was unwilling to train anyone outside the school).

 University of Sheffield.
 Testimonial from Eric Olund.